leftfield-geospatial/homonim/README.md

 ```

 ## Example
 Mosaics of 0.5 m resolution aerial imagery before and after homogenisation.
 A Landsat-7 surface reflectance image was used as reference, and is shown in the background.
-Homogenisation was performed using the `im-blk-offset` method and a 5 x 5 pixel kernel.
+Homogenisation was performed using the `gain-blk-offset` method and a 5 x 5 pixel kernel.

 ![example](data/readme_eg.jpg)